A Would-Be Trans And Queer Haven In Rural Colorado Just Wants To Be Left Alone

 As for the assertion that their harassment claims are a fundraising ploy, Logue called it a "strawman argument."

-The ranch's goods and services have always brought in more income for the organization than their fundraising, Logue said, and she thinks it's entirely appropriate to ask for online support to upgrade their facilities so members there feel more secure.
+The ranch's goods and services have always brought in more income than its fundraising, Logue said, and she thinks it's entirely appropriate to ask for online support to upgrade the ranch's facilities so members there feel more secure.